Stay up-to date with Telangana Intermediate Board News

-Telangana State Board of Intermediate Education, commonly known as TSBIE is an academic board set up for conducting and regulating the intermediate study and examinations in the state.
-The board conducts TS intermediate exams every year in the month of March, but this, year exams have been delayed to May.
-Here are the major highlights of TS intermediate 2021 exams.
+Telangana State Board of Intermediate Education, commonly known as TSBIE is an academic board set up for conducting and regulating intermediate study and examinations in the state.
+The board conducts TS intermediate exams every year in the month of March.
+Here are the major highlights of the TS intermediate 2023 exams.

-- Students who applied for TS inter 2021 exams will be able to sit for the same.
+- Students who applied for TS inter 2023 exams were able to download TS inter hall ticket 2023 online mode.

-- The admit card of Telangana inter 2021 consists of the student's name, roll number, information about the examination centre and exam schedule.
+- The admit card of Telangana Inter 2023 consists of the student's name, roll number, information about the examination centre and exam schedule.

-- Revaluation result of TS inter 2021 exams will be announced in July 2021.
+- The revaluation result of the TS inter 2023 exams will be announced in July 2023.

 |Full Exam Name||Telangana State Board of Intermediate Education Examination|